edoardo-vescovi/games/ant's-walk/README.md

 The appaling simplicity of the model matches only the sane urge to connect to disparate literature.

 A math solution encompasses (not so basic elements of) probability, algebraic equations and infinite recursion.
 That comes after invoking symmetry arguments to simplify the equations.
 The cherry on top is that a naive solution method *doesn't* always work.
-The discussion of *why* a solution should exist in the first place establishes the connection to a more famous random walk.
+The discussion of *why* a solution should exist in the first place establishes the connection to a famous random walk.

 More amazingly, a *proper* implementation on calculator writes simple -- yet complete -- examples of dynamic allocation, random-number generation (incl. a cool initalisation), data structures (vectors and hash tables), C++ standard libraries (std::vector and std::unordered_map), classes (incl. the infamous constructor/deconctructor/copy/assignment operators).